"Now our cell phones contain many Tamagotchi in the form of human relationships."

 Some relationships start as amorphous blobs.
 Then later they grow legs, or turn into monsters.

 A Tamagotchi grows a year for every day, bypassing the complexities of development.
 It never gets acne, its voice will never break and it will never gets its period.
-It communicates only the simplest of needs
+It communicates only the simplest of needs—"LET'S PLAY!," "I'M HUNGRY"—and when these are satisfied it begins to love you.

 Throughout my history of talking to men on the internet, they have mostly asked for the same thing.
 They want me to listen, to see the two WhatsApp blue ticks or the "Seen" alert on Facebook.
 They want to be asked about things, and consoled, and agreed with.
 And then at some point they want to talk about sex.